 It is not always easy to add extra land to a plot.
 Your dream plot next door, which could add a ton of space to your homestead, may be owned by someone else.
 Similarly, the larger plot of land you’re thinking of buying may not be suitable for homestead use.

 The first thing is to define what activities will be undertaken.
 The more things you want to do and make, the more land you need – period.

-While some passionate homesteaders will argue that you need to have more than just a garden in order to consider a property a true homestead, others believe that homesteading is more a state of mind than anything else – and that this would be sufficient.
+While some passionate homesteaders will argue that you need to have more than just a garden to consider a property a true homestead, others believe that homesteading is more a state of mind than anything else – and that this would be sufficient.

 To start a homestead with a high degree of self-sufficiency, a larger amount of land is needed.
-The closer the goal is for 100% self-sufficiency, the larger the plot of land needs to be.
+The closer the goal is to 100% self-sufficiency, the larger the plot of land needs to be.